Felicia Hemans: Casabianca

 First published in August 1826 the poem Casabianca (also known as The Boy stood on the Burning Deck) by Hemans depicts Captain Luc-Julien-Joseph Casabianca and his 12-year-old son, Giocante, who both perished aboard the ship Orient during the Battle of the Nile.
 The poem was very popular from the 1850s on and was memorized in elementary schools for literary practice.
 Other poetic figures such as Elizabeth Bishop and Samuel Butler allude to the poem in their own works.

 "'Speak, Father!' once again he cried / 'If I may yet be gone! / And'—but the booming shots replied / And fast the flames rolled on."

 The poem is sung in ballad form (abab) and consists of a boy asking his father whether he had fulfilled his duties, as the ship continues to burn until the magazine catches fire.
 Hemans adds the following note to the poem: 'Young Casabianca, a boy about thirteen years old, son to the Admiral of the Orient, remained at his post (in the Battle of the Nile) after the ship had taken fire, and all the guns had been abandoned, and perished in the explosion of the vessel, when the flames had reached the powder.'

-Martin Gardner, Michael R. Turner, and others wrote modern-day parodies that were much more upbeat and consisted of boys stuffing their faces with peanuts and bread.
-This contrasted sharply with the dramatic image created in Casabianca as Hemans wrote it.
+Martin Gardner included Casabianca in his collection of Best Remembered Poems, along with a childhood parody.
+Michael R. Turner included it among the "improving gems" of his 1967 Parlour Poetry.
+Others wrote modern-day parodies that were much more upbeat and consisted of boys stuffing their faces with peanuts and bread.
+These contrast sharply with the dramatic image created in Hemans' Casabianca.